- Bringing your puppy home in the car

 - Don’t worry if they are a bit wary on their first day

-Getting a new puppy is incredibly exciting for all the family, but it can be quite scary for your new pup.
+Getting a new puppy is incredibly exciting for all the family, but it can be scary for your new pup.
 Find out how to deal with your puppy’s first day home with Purina.

-Your puppy’s first day home is an exciting one for all the family!
+Bringing a puppy home is an exciting one for all the family!
 You are starting out your new life together with the canine best friend you have always dreamt of.
 Everything is ready to welcome the new puppy and help them settle in straight away.

 Make things familiar for the new puppy

 Your new puppy is still a tiny baby.
-Up until now their whole life has been spent in one place, a comfortable environment, close to their mother and with their littermates for company.
+Up until now, their whole life has been spent in one place, a comfortable environment, close to their mother and with their littermates for company.